githubEdit

 • All validator public keys remain unchanged

-This is different from remove-operators followed by add-operators, as it maintains the cluster size and threshold in a single atomic operation.
+This is more convenient than remove-operators followed by add-operators, as it maintains the cluster size and threshold in a single atomic operation.

 All continuing operators and the new operator must run this command.
 The old operator being replaced should NOT run the command.